 The Snowman Therapist BLOG!

-A single footstep will not make a path on the earth.
-So a single thought will not make a pathway in the mind.
+As a single footstep will not make a path on the earth, so a single thought will not make a pathway in the mind.
 To make a deep physical path, we walk again and again.
-To make a deep mental path, we need to think over and voer the kind of thoughts we wish to dominate...read more
+To make a deep mental path, we must think over and over the kind of thoughts we wish to dominate our...read more

 Thoughts.
 Behaviors.
 Feelings.
 These are the three pillars of the Farrars' approach to counseling.
 As a cognitive counselor, Dr. John believes our behaviors and feelings stem from our thoughts.